Recurve is the bowstyle used at the Olympic Games.

 There are three distinct phases to the process of shooting a recurve bow.

-In the first phase, the archer must raise and draw the bow to their face.
-This is when the energy that will send the arrow down range is collected by the limbs as they bend.
-In the second phase, which is the most crucial, the archer aims at the target and executes the shot, releasing the string and shooting the arrow.
-And in the third phase, the archer concludes his shot process by maintaining a follow-through position long after the arrow leaves the bow.
+In the first phase, the archer must raise the bow and draw the bowstring to their face.
+As the limbs bend, they collect the energy that will send the arrow downrange.
+In the second phase, which is the most crucial, the archer aims at the target and executes the shot, releasing the string from their fingers and putting the arrow in flight.
+And in the third phase, the archer concludes his shot process by maintaining a follow-through position long after the arrow has left the bow.

 The archer must complete his process while contesting both internal and external distractions.
 Internal distractions include a lack of focus or confidence, or increased stress, while external distractions include the wind, weather and noise.